Aviator Sports and Events Center

 The NPS and Aviator formed a partnership in 2003, and the facility opened in 2006.
-By combining several of Floyd Bennett Field's hangars, they created one of the largest sports complexes in the country.
+By combining several of Floyd Bennett Field's hangars, they created one of the largest sports complexes in the country and the largest in New York.

 Facilities

 The Aviator Complex contains ice skating rinks within two of the hangars.
 The other two hangars contain a field house, a gymnastics and dance complex, and a fitness center totaling more than 48,000 ft2, as well as a 6,000-seat football field outside.